royerlab/dexp/README.md

 to Zarr.
 You can select channels and slice which lets you crop aerbitrarily in time and space.
 You can also query information for both formats.

+DEXP should be run ideally on very fast machines very close to the storage, so we need to think about docker images and such...

 Long term, features will include more processing options while copying, such as denoising, fusion, registration, decopnvolution, etc...
 This is meant to be _the_ tool for processing our data into beautifull timelapses -- excluding analysis.

+Once Napari supports 3D viewing we will also have that...

+# TODO:

 # Prerequisites: